Sri Lankan beauty queen released on bail over Mrs World scuffle | DW | 08.04.2021

-"Mrs World" has been freed after being charged with intimidation and assault for allegedly injuring the winner of the "Mrs Sri Lanka" beauty pageant.
+Mrs. World has been freed after being charged with intimidation and assault after a fight with the winner of the Mrs. Sri Lanka beauty pageant.
 Divorcees are ineligible to compete, she had argued.

 Caroline Jurie snatched the crown from winner Pushpika De Silva over a dispute about her marital status

-Sri Lankan police on Thursday released reigning "Mrs World" Caroline Jurie on bail, soon after her arrest for allegedly injuring another beauty contestant.
+Sri Lankan police released the reigning Mrs. World, Caroline Jurie, on bail Thursday, soon after her arrest for a fight with another beauty contestant.

 Jurie passed the crown to the runner-up instead, prompting de Silva to walk off stage.
 Jurie said divorced women were ineligible to hold the title of "Mrs Sri Lanka" as the pageant is intended for married women.
 Though estranged from her husband, de Silva is not divorced.